 - That person will eventually collapse under the weight of all that pressure, either physically or mentally, and the company will have to scramble to keep things running

-- It means there are less growth opportunities for others and your best talent will find other jobs
+- It means there are less growth opportunities for others and your best new talent will find other jobs

 - When that person leaves, that institutional knowledge leaves with them